TensorSpeech/TensorFlowASR/README.md

 </h2>

 <p align="center">
-TensorFlowASR implements some automatic speech recognition architectures such as DeepSpeech2, Jasper, ContextNet, Conformer, etc. These models can be converted to TFLite to reduce memory and computation for deployment :smile:
+TensorFlowASR implements some automatic speech recognition architectures such as DeepSpeech2, Jasper, RNN Transducer, ContextNet, Conformer, etc. These models can be converted to TFLite to reduce memory and computation for deployment :smile:
 </p>

 ## What's New?